Cosmetic Dentistry: Two examples showing how porcelain veneers can be used to fill in tooth gaps.

 The bonding would need to be placed on the sides of the teeth that frame the gap.
 Their biting edges could then be straightened by trimming across them with a drill (instead of placing bonding there).

-Dental bonding that's placed right on the biting edge of a tooth can often be difficult to keep in place.
-Trimming the tooth back usually offers the more predictable solution.
+Dental bonding that’s placed right on the biting edge of a tooth can often be difficult to keep in place.
+Trimming the tooth back usually offers a more predictable solution.

 3) The changes we've illustrated for the other two teeth (the lateral incisors) could probably also be made by placing porcelain veneers.
 If not, then dental crowns would need to be used.